gammu/gammu/docs/manual/gammu/index.rst

     gammu sendsms EMS 123456 -text "All your base are belong to us"

-Save some funky message with predefined sound and animation from 2 bitmaps:
+Send some funky message with predefined sound and animation from 2 bitmaps:

 .. code-block:: sh

     gammu sendsms EMS 123456 -text "Greetings" -defsound 1 -text "from Gammu -tone10 axelf.txt -animation 2 file1.bmp file2.bmp

-Save protected message with ringtone:
+Send protected message with ringtone:

 .. code-block:: sh